List of book-burning incidents: Lutheran and other Protestant writings (in the Habsburg Netherlands)

-The works of Galen and Avicenna (by Paracelsus)
+Works of Galen and Avicenna (by Paracelsus)

 In 1527, the innovative physician Paracelsus was licensed to practice in Basel, with the privilege of lecturing at the University of Basel.
 He published harsh criticism of the Basel physicians and apothecaries, creating political turmoil to the point of his life being threatened.
 He was prone to many outbursts of abusive language, abhorred untested theory, and ridiculed anybody who placed more importance on traditional medical texts than on practice ('The patients are your textbook, the sickbed is your study.
 If disease put us to the test, all our splendor, title, ring, and name will be as much help as a horse's tail').
 In a display of his contempt for conventional medicine, Paracelsus publicly burned editions of the works of Galen and Avicenna – two of the most highly respected traditional medical texts, which established physicians tended to trust without reservations, but which according to Paracelsus contained many serious medical errors.

 Books and papers of the Portuguese Order of Christ (By Fra António of Lisbon)

 In 1523, Fra António (also known as Antonius of Lisbon) a Spanish-born Jerome friar, was given the authority and responsibility to "reform" the Order of Christ in Portugal.
-His reform included the burning of part of the Order's papers and books, as well as instigating the burning of human beings - he ordered two autos-da-fés, the first and only ones ever held in the Order's headquarters in Tomar, with a total of four people burned at the stake.
+His reform included the burning of part of the Order's papers and books, as well as instigating the burning of human beings – he ordered two autos-da-fés, the first and only ones ever held in the Order's headquarters in Tomar, with a total of four people burned at the stake.